In this article, you’re going to learn how to do an SEO audit of your website in 17 easy steps.

 10 SEO Audit Tools to Help You

-It’s nearly impossible to perform an SEO audit without SEO tools.
+It’s nearly impossible to do an SEO audit without SEO tools.
 So here is a list of the 10 best SEO audit tools to help you do an SEO audit easily.

 Note: You don’t need to use all these tools, but using most of them would make the SEO audit process easier.